batucansenkal/IBM-Applied-Data-Science-Capstone/README.md

 # IBM Data Science Capstone

-This is the final project of the IBM Data Science professional certificate.
+This is the final project of the IBM Data Science Professional Certificate Program.

 ## Purpose